DudeWhoCode/ec2notify/README.md

 how to create them](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)

 ## Getting started
-1. Create a Virtual envorinment, activate it and do, `pip install -r requirements.txt`
+1. Clone this project, create a Virtual envorinment, activate it and do, `pip install -r requirements.txt`
 2. Open ec2notify.cfg and edit the following fields
     * __tags__ :